brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *No, not at all.*

 Okay.
-I don't understand, but---
+I don't understand, but ---

 &ndash; *This is how I explain it to people.
 There are car dealerships where you wouldn't mind **parking** your car but you wouldn't **buy** a car from ’em in a million years.
 Right?*

-Yeah---I guess.
+Yeah --- I guess.

 &ndash; *Same deal.
 You can use GoDaddy as your domain registrar, at least until you have a chance to do better next time it comes up for renewal, but you want to host the actual website somewhere else that's Jamstack-oriented.*